 About RRCam

-Reproducible Research Cambridge (RRCam) is a University of Cambridge initiative dedicated to advancing research transparency, integrity, and reproducibility across all research disciplines.
-Building on Cambridge’s strong foundation in open scholarship, RRCam addresses a critical gap in institutional support for reproducible research practices.
+Reproducible Research Cambridge (RRCam) is a group at the University of Cambridge dedicated to advancing research reproducibility across all disciplines.
+Building on Cambridge’s strong foundation in open scholarship, RRCam addresses a critical gap in institutional support and skills provision for reproducible research practices.

 RRCam is an institutional node of the UK Reproducibility Network (UKRN).
-The UKRN is a peer-led consortium, founded in September 2018, that aims to ensure the UK retains its place as a centre for world-leading research by investigating the factors that contribute to robust research, providing training and disseminating best practices for reproducible research, and working with stakeholders to ensure coordination of efforts across the sector.
+The UKRN is a national peer-led consortium that aims to ensure the UK retains its place as a centre for world-leading research by investigating the factors that contribute to robust research, providing training and disseminating best practices for reproducible research, and working with stakeholders to ensure coordination of efforts across the sector.

 Through this partnership, Cambridge joins other leading universities in shaping national and international standards for reproducibility, training, and research policy.